nextcloud/desktop/doc/building.rst

   mkdir mirall-build

 This guide assumes that all directories are residing next to each other.
-Next, make sure to check out the 'dav' branch in the newly checked out `ocsync` directory::
+Next, make sure to check out the 'ocsync' branch in the newly checked out `ocsync` directory::

   cd ocsync
-  git checkout dav
+  git checkout ocsync

 The first package to build is CSync::